Pizza Chicken will be on your table in less than 15 minutes! This low carb, gluten free chicken recipe is full of craveable pizza flavor.

 - Heat a large skillet over medium-high heat.
 Season chicken on both sides with homemade seasoned salt, pepper, and a pinch of dried oregano.
 Spray skillet with nonstick spray then place the chicken pieces inside and saute until golden brown on the bottom side (1-2 minutes for chicken cutlets, 3-4 minutes for chicken breasts).
 Flip then turn heat down to medium.

-- On top of each piece of chicken layer ~2 Tablespoons pizza sauce, ~1 Tablespoon parmesan cheese, ~1 oz shredded mozzarella cheese, and the pizza toppings of your choice.
+- On top of each piece of chicken ADD ~2 Tablespoons pizza sauce, ~1 Tablespoon parmesan cheese, ~1 oz shredded mozzarella cheese, and the pizza toppings of your choice.
 Place a lid on top to let the cheese melt then serve.

 Notes

-- If using chicken breasts:Â Place chicken breasts on a cutting board then cover with saran wrap and pound to an even thickness using a meat mallet before cooking.
+- If using chicken breasts instead of cutlets for larger portions: Place chicken breasts on a cutting board then cover with saran wrap and pound to an even thickness using a meat mallet.
 The thinner you pound them the faster they will cook.

 Nice recipe buy no picture if I want to print a copy.